President’s Welcome

-Unitarian Universalist Fellowship of Columbus (UUFC)
+Unitarian Universalist Fellowship of Columbus, GA

-Welcome from Connie Ussery, UUFC President
+Welcome from Connie Ussery, 2024 President (immediate past President)

 We all need companions on our journeys.
 No matter where you come from or where you hope to go, we offer a fellowship of thinkers, learners, seekers and adventurers.
 There is so much to explore along the way.
 We welcome those on a traditional spiritual path, and we celebrate the creative ways people find their own directions.
 Our fellowship is unique among other churches and congregations.
 We have no creed, but we value our Seven Principles.
 Every Sunday we promise ourselves and each other to seek peace, truth and meaning in a volatile world.
 Learn about our beliefs and principles here.